Summary IconKey Takeaway

 • Now, select the DBFS Target Directory where you want to upload the data and browse the file from your computer to upload the data.

 • Maintenance: Custom scripts demand more ongoing maintenance and support than specialized data integration tools.
-The complexity of managing custom code necessitates regular updates, bug fixes, and adaptations to evolving requirements.
 Unlike no-code ETL tools, which are often maintained by dedicated teams, custom scripts may rely on internal resources, making them more resource-intensive.

 What Can You Achieve by Migrating Data from Webhooks to Databricks?